What Causes Rotator Cuff Impingement?

 An overworking rotator cuff fatigues and eventually becomes inflamed and weakens due to pain inhibition or tendon tears.

-When your rotator cuff fails to work normally, it cannot prevent the head of the humerus (upper arm) from riding up into the sub-acromial space, causing the bursa or tendons to be squashed.
+Typically, when your rotator cuff fails, it cannot prevent the head of the humerus (upper arm) from riding up into the sub-acromial space, squashing your bursa or rotator cuff tendons.